 The purpose of this article is to expand your horizons on how to look at your body…it just may save your life.

 Finally…Reducing abdominal fat is critical in a diet and for your health.
-These are the four most effective methods to reduce abdominal fat:
+These are the three most effective methods to reduce abdominal fat:

 Option 1: Using BMI To Determine How Much You Should Weigh